feki-rihab/ai_on_edge_with_fiware/context_broker_env_setup/README.md

 ## Stopping the Setup

-To stop the running containers, run:
+To stop the running containers:
     ```sh
     docker-compose down
     ```